aseriy/graphfs/README.md

 Neo4j Indexes

 ```
+CREATE INDEX FOR (fn:FileNode) ON fn.sha256
+CREATE INDEX FOR (fn:FileNode) ON fn.size
+CREATE INDEX FOR (fn:FileNode) ON fn.mime
 CREATE INDEX FOR (c:Container) ON c.sha256
+CREATE INDEX FOR (c:Container) ON c.size
 CREATE INDEX FOR (f:Regular) ON f.name
 CREATE INDEX FOR (d:Directory) ON d.name
 ```